Contact Us Today

 Business Succession Planning

 When you’ve worked hard to build a thriving business, you want to ensure its seamless transfer and success after your death.
 You should have the final say in how your business is run.
-To achieve that, we’ll work with you to understand your goals and expectations, then reach the best way to transfer your business.
+To achieve that, our estate planning attorneys work with you to understand your goals and expectations, then reach the best way to transfer your business.

 In the event of an untimely death, your estate plan can be used to express your wishes as to who you nominate to take custody of and care for your minor children.
 The failure to appoint a guardian for your children under 18 will result in the court appointing a guardian without your input.
 If you have minor children or plan to in the future, your estate plan must detail your wishes when it comes to appointing a guardian in the event of your death.

 Estate planning has no cookie-cutter solution.
-Each plan must account for your specific needs and goals.
-We’ve found that the best approach is to work as a team, ensuring all of your questions are answered, and informed decisions are made after considering all the available options.
+Each estate plan must account for your specific needs and goals.
+Our estate planning attorneys have found that the best approach is to work as a team, ensuring all of your questions are answered, and informed decisions are made after considering all the available options.

 Let an experienced estate planning attorney in Charlotte, NC help create an estate plan custom-tailored to you, by listening and carefully evaluating your financial situation.